| Rebecca Mercuri, Ph.D. |

 *"Voting-Machine Risks," (PDF) Rebecca Mercuri, Inside Risks, Communications of the Association for Computing Machinery, Volume 35, No. 11, November, 1992.

-"Physical Verifiability of Computer Systems," Rebecca T. Mercuri, 5th International Computer Virus and Security Conference, March, 1992.
+"Physical Verifiability of Computer Systems," (PDF) Rebecca T. Mercuri, 5th International Computer Virus and Security Conference, March, 1992.

 Related Writings by Other Authors